rmina9474/MVC-FrameWork-Demo/README.md

 ## 🔍 Project Overview

 This e-commerce application is a fully functional online shop with both customer-facing features and administrative tools.
 It follows modern ASP.NET Core MVC architecture with repository patterns, Entity Framework Core for data access, and Identity for user authentication and authorization.
+The application is containerized using Docker, allowing for easy deployment and scaling.

 ### Key Components: